According to a recent study, people who regularly consume chili peppers have a reduced mortality risk compared with those who never eat chilis.

 Although interest is mounting, only a few studies have investigated the impact of regularly eating chilis on overall health and mortality.

 The authors, from the Mediterranean Neurological Institute in Italy, mention two population studies designed to answer this question.
-One took place in China, and the other in the United States.
-Both reported lower mortality risk in the individuals who consumed the most chili peppers.
+One took place in

 In this recent study, the authors set out to confirm or deny these earlier findings in a European population.
 Also, by analyzing cardiovascular disease biomarkers, such as lipid levels in the blood, they hoped to identify how chili peppers might reduce mortality risk.